Book banning in the United States (2021–present): Florida Parental Rights in Education Act

-Madison County Public Library System
+Madison County Public Library System, Mississippi

 A mayor in Ridgeland, Mississippi denied $110,000 in funding to the Madison County Public Library System that had already been approved by the city's board of aldermen.
 His justification for doing so was the library's possession of books on LGBTQ+ topics.
-The mayor stated that he would not release the funds until all of those books were removed, citing his personal religious beliefs.
-Tonja Jackson, the executive director of the library stated, "I explained that we are a public library and we serve the entire community.
+According to Tonja Jackson, the executive director of the library, the mayor declared that he would not release the funds until all of those books were removed, citing his personal religious beliefs.
+Jackson stated, "I explained that we are a public library and we serve the entire community.
 I told him our collection reflects the diversity of our community.
-He told me that the library can serve whoever we wanted, but that he only serves the great Lord above."The library began a fundraiser due to the funding being withheld, and raised $77,000 in an eight day period.
-The board of aldermen met as a result of the funding being withheld, with more than twenty members of the public speaking, and the meeting lasted for two hours.
+He told me that the library can serve whoever we wanted, but that he only serves the great Lord above."
+McGhee has maintained that his opposition to the LGBTQ+ books stems from complaints from community members.

+The library began a fundraiser due to the funding being withheld, and raised $77,000 in an eight-day period.
+The board of aldermen met as a result of the funding being withheld; more than twenty members of the public spoke, and the meeting lasted for two hours.
 One member of the public described the books as "filth" and "pornographic."

-Hamilton County School Board
+Hamilton County School Board, Tennessee

-The Hamilton County, Tennessee School board created a book-review committee with the intent to draft a policy regarding book selections in public school libraries and complaints of books already on shelves.
+The school board of Hamilton County, Tennessee created a book-review committee with the intent to draft a policy regarding book selections in public school libraries and complaints of books already on shelves.
 This committee contained two representatives from each of the nine current Hamilton County school districts in which each member was invited to share their thoughts and views on the policy and how it should be changed.

-The committee was formed after School Board Chairman Tucker McClendon introduced the idea and it was agreed to be led by district 1 representative Rhonda Thurman.
-Thurman explained that her reasoning behind chairing the committee is because, "I’m just wanting to inform the public about what their tax dollars are paying for, what’s in the libraries, the process".
-In a personal opinion piece, Thurman cited four books and discussed why they are unfit to be in school libraries: "More Than We Can Tell" by Brigid Kemmerer, "On the Come Up" by Angie Thomas, "Far from the Tree" by Robin Benway and "The Hate U Give" by Angie Thomas.
+The committee was formed after School Board Chairman Tucker McClendon introduced the idea and it was agreed to be led by District 1 representative Rhonda Thurman.
+Thurman explained that her reasoning behind chairing the committee is because, "I’m just wanting to inform the public about what their tax dollars are paying for, what's in the libraries, the process".
+In a personal opinion piece, Thurman cited four books she viewed to be unfit for school libraries: More Than We Can Tell by Brigid Kemmerer, On the Come Up by Angie Thomas, Far from the Tree by Robin Benway, and The Hate U Give by Angie Thomas.